ravidurgaxyz/Task-Manager-Android/README.md

 - Completed tasks:
   - Greyed out
   - Moved to the bottom
-- Clicking a task opens detailed view (same as Task Tab)

 ---

 #### 3. Calendar Tab
 - Displays a calendar for:
-  - Current month
-  - Next month
   - Selecting a date shows all tasks for that day
 - Floating Action Button (**+**):
   - Create or edit tasks
   - Enter title, description, and time details